szzbj720/MoonMail/README.md

 ---

-## Demo
+## My Solution

-Screenshots below show the main onboarding flow, shared home screen, notes, memories, and relationship settings.
+I built MoonMail as a private shared space for two people.

+Instead of creating another messaging platform, I focused on lightweight interactions that help couples stay connected over time.
+The app combines shared memories, moods, notes, signals, and relationship milestones into a single experience designed specifically for long-distance relationships.

+My goal was to make the app feel less like a utility and more like a shared digital space that belongs to both partners.

 ---

 ## Screenshots
+Screenshots below show the main onboarding flow, shared home screen, notes, memories, and relationship settings.

 <p align="center">
   <img src="MoonMail/screenshots/Welcome.png" alt="Welcome Screen" width="220" />